antonioguj/bronchinet/README.md

 6) Compute results metrics / accuracy:
 - python ./Code/scripts_evalresults/compute_result_metrics.py <dir_output_binmasks> <dir_output_centrelines> --basedir=[path_dir_workdir]

-[ALTERNATIVE] Do steps 1-6 at once:
+[ALTERNATIVE] Do steps 1-6 altogether:
-- python ./Code/scripts_evalresults/launch_predictions_full.py <file_trained_model> <dir_output_predictions> --basedir=[path_dir_workdir]
+- python ./Code/scripts_launch/launch_predictions_full.py <file_trained_model> <dir_output_predictions> --basedir=[path_dir_workdir]

-Citations
+Example usage
 ------------

-If using this software influences positively your project(s), please cite [1]:

-[1] Garcia-Uceda, A., Selvan, R., Saghir, Z., Tiddens, H.A.W.M., de Bruijne M. Automatic airway segmentation from Computed Tomography using robust and efficient 3-D convolutional neural networks.
-ArXiv e-prints (2021). arXiv:2103.16328.

-[2] Garcia-Uceda, A., Tiddens, H., de Bruijne, M. Automatic airway segmentation in chest CT using convolutional neural networks.
-In Image Analysis for Mov.
-Organ, Breast, Thorac.
-Images 238–250 (2018).
+We provide a trained U-Net model with this software, which was used in the above paper for evaluation on the public EXACT'09 dataset.
+You can use this model to compute airway segmentations on your own CT data.
+To do this:
+1) copy the subdir 'models/' to your desired location
+2) fill the script 'script_evalEXACT.sh' with the correct paths for your data
+3) run the script: 'bash script_evalEXACT.sh'